Ten Steps to Collect Your Lease Accounting Data

 Get Access to the eBook

 The Biggest Obstacle to Complying with the New FASB and IFRS Standards

 The new lease accounting standards are here.
-And for most companies the full scope of the challenges will not be understood for some time.
+For most companies the full scope of the challenges will not be understood for some time.
 However, one thing that almost every financial executive agrees upon is that the implementation of these new standards will be time consuming and resource intensive.
-The biggest obstacle likely will be collecting all the lease accounting data about your real estate and equipment leases.
+The biggest obstacle will likely be collecting all the lease accounting data about your real estate and equipment leases.
 Most companies have been tracking leases at a schedule level in spreadsheets.
-Going forward records will need to be kept at an asset level in an auditable, controlled database.
+Going forward, records will need to be kept at an asset level in an auditable, controlled database.

 Although the lease accounting data collection process may sound like a clerical task, it can be quite complex.
 There are many different types of lease structures each of which might have variable pricing models, complex buyout options, and residual value calculations.
 International leases will need to be translated from foreign languages and researched as there may be different terms necessary to comply with local regulations.